cemvarol/AZ-304-Labs/NwLab/NwLab.md

     - Password: **1q2w3e4r5t6y***

-3. In the Remote Desktop session to VM-B, run the **powershell** command below on that vm
+3. In the Remote Desktop session to VM-A, run the **powershell** command below on that vm

 **Set-NetFirewallProfile -Enabled False**